shuozhixu/academicwriting/README.md

 - Some field-specific comments:
 	- Please read [the wikipedia page on Miller index](https://en.wikipedia.org/wiki/Miller_index) to understand different notations.
 	- There should be no space between numbers in the notation, i.e., it should be `$[1\bar{1}0]$` and `$\left<314\right>$`, instead of `$[1 \bar{1} 0]$` and `$\left<3 1 4\right>$`.
+	- If you use the full name of a chemical element, do not capitalize the first letter unless it is the first letter of a sentence, e.g., write `we study iron` instead of `we study Iron`.
+However, if you use the symbol of a chemical element, do capitalize the first letter, e.g., always write `Fe` instead of `fe` regardless of where it appears.
+	- For a compound, write the element's name alphabetically, e.g., write `MoNbTa` instead of `NbTaMo` or `TaMoNb`.
+	- For a non-stoichiometric compound, write the compositional ratios as subscripts, e.g., write `Mo$_4$Nb$_3$Ta$_2$` instead of `Mo4Nb3Ta2`.

 ## Figures